Tsunami-kun/vjepa2_decoder/README.md

 # V-JEPA 2 Frame Decoder

 A frame decoder for V-JEPA 2 latents that visualizes model predictions in pixel space.
 This feedforward network is trained on the Libero dataset using mean-squared error pixel reconstruction loss, following Sec.
 B.3 of the V-JEPA 2 tech report ([paper link](https://arxiv.org/abs/2506.09985)).
+First, generate latents with V-JEPA 2 ckpts (dataset.py).
+Then, train this frame decoder on the dataset.
+The decoder can visualize the predictions of V-JEPA 2 predictor (predict.py main.py).

 ## Installation

-Requires Python 3.8+:
+Requires V-JEPA 2 installed.

 ```bash
 git clone https://github.com/username/vjepa2-decoder.git